-A self-taught artist, Greg Kelsey was born in 1971 and was raised in both Texas and Oklahoma.
+A self-taught artist, Greg Kelsey was raised in both Texas and Oklahoma.
 He currently resides in Ignacio, Colorado.
 Kelsey is a member of the National Sculpture Society and C.M.
 Russell Museum’s Skull Society of Artists.

 An honest look at Kelsey’s sculpture reveals his intensity for both form and subject.
 No matter what is being portrayed, he believes that form is the most significant thing about a sculpture.
-Kelsey states, “It is a powerful combination when form and subject are both meaningful.”
-Melding sculptural form with powerful visions of Western history and modern day cowboy living inspires Kelsey to create work.
+Melding sculptural form with the powerful visions of Western history and modern-day cowboy living inspires Kelsey.
 He feels strongly that the story of Western life is worth telling in an authentic way.